dispetx/pdpi/README.md

 whole problem is in the treatment of people by other humans and institutions, who instead of helping, choose to enforce something meaningless and irrelevant.

+The public domain internet is an interesting idea and has deep connections to many other fields, but most notably it provides a model of an environment in which human cooperation is most natural and usefull.